 The eastern facade of the Cathedral features a relief carving depicting the Zakarian brothers holding a model of the Cathedral in their hands.
 This relief was covered in 1895 with a marble plaque featuring Madonna; when the plaque was removed, the original carving showed beneath.

-(The price is written on the transportation regardless the number of the participents)
+(The price is given per vehicle, regardless of the number of participants)

 Price without a guide

 Price with a guide